 During each co-op rotation the student must register for 1 or 1.5 credits of ENGR 1090.
 Students may substitute three credits (with "S" grades) of ENGR 1090 for one of their technical electives.
 At the end of the co-op experience the student is required to turn in a written technical report (see below for Report Requirements) to the IE Department.
 This report should detail the entire co-op experience.
 If a report is not turned in, the student will still get a grade of S/U for each credit of ENGR 1090 - however it will not be possible to count these as a technical elective.

 Standard co-op schedules for IE students can be found here:

 Standard Co-op schedules for IE students

 As part of the requirements to earn credit for a technical elective for ENGR 1090, industrial engineering students are required to submit a co-op report.
-This report is expected to be a professional technical document similar to a report published in a technical journal and contain no typographical or grammatical errors.
+This report is expected to be a professional technical document (although it should be written in first person) and contain no typographical or grammatical errors.
 At a minimum, it should contain the following:

 - Title Page: This should include a suitable title for the report, the name of the student, the name of the company where the co-op experience took place, the name of the industry supervisor(s) and the dates of the rotations.

 - Abstract: An executive summary of the entire paper.

 - Introduction: This section should provide an overview of the company, including a description of its product line, the processes used and the industrial engineering functions.
 It should also describe the co-op student's position within the company and an overview of the tasks assigned and completed.